darvil82/lanat-docs/Lanat/topics/Commands.md

 	<var name="what" value="this syntax.
 This is because subclasses of ArgumentParser need to have access to some utility classes from that library"/>
 </include>

-> Please note that you will need to have the [utils library](https://github.com/darvil82/java-utils) in your classpath
-> in order to use this syntax.
-This is because subclasses of ``ArgumentParser`` need to have access to some utility
-> classes from that library.
-{style="warning"}

 We will use this anonymous subclass syntax in the following sections.

 </tip>